appropo/wordpress-skeleton/README.md

+TODO:
+- define custom content directory according to environment. as of now there is a problem with wp-config.php being a symlink.

 # Wordpress Skeleton

 > "This is simply a skeleton repo for a WordPress site.
 Use it to jump-start your WordPress site repos, or fork it and customize it to your own liking!" - Mark Jaquith